MachineLearningForAll/MachineLearningForAll.github.io/_posts/2024-11-28-ExplainableWeather.md

 ![FMI Download Site](assets/PostEERM/FMIDownloadSite.jpg)

 into a csv file `KustaviIsokari.csv`.
-The following code snippet reads in the downloaded data from the csv file:
+The following code snippet reads in the downloaded data from the csv file[^3]:
 ```python
 # Load the data from the CSV file
 file_path = "KustaviIsokari.csv"  # Replace with the actual file path